Welcome to the Power Electronics & Autonomous Systems Research Group at Kansas State University.

 Welcome to Power Electronics & Autonomous Systems (PEAS) Research Group.
 We are a research group with two state-of-the-art laboratories located in the Engineering Hall on the campus of Kansas State University in Manhattan, Kansas.
 These newly developed labs are equipped with various modern equipment and are growing.

 Our goal is to perform research in the area of on-the-move energy technologies, design and control of power electronics interfaces, cybersecurity analytics of power system via smart inverters, power quality, and grid resiliency.
 The present website includes highlights of our research outcomes, current research staff, and ongoing research projects.

 We are always looking for opportunities to establish a working relationship.
-Prospective students should apply to the Electrical and Computer Engineering Department graduate program and may contact Dr. Mirafzal, Dr. Shadmand, or Dr. Fateh.
+Prospective students should apply to the Electrical and Computer Engineering Department graduate program and may contact Dr. Mirafzal or Dr. Shadmand.

 Director of Power Electronics & Autonomous Systems Research Group.